w-e-w/embedding-inspector/README.md

 v2.1: Entering embedding ID instead of name is now supported, for example you can enter "#2368" instead of "cat"

 2.2: Entering a step value (like 1000) is now supported.
-This is needed only if you will continue training this embedding
+This is needed only if you will continue training this embedding.
+Also, step and checkpoint info for loaded embeddings are now displayed.

 # Manual Installation